hfinkel/lfort/docs/UsersManual.rst

    Template type diffing prints a text tree.

-   For diffing large templated types, this option will cause Clang to display the templates as an indented text tree, one argument per line, with differences marked inline.
+   For diffing large templated types, this option will cause LFort to display the templates as an indented text tree, one argument per line, with differences marked inline.
 This is compatible with -fno-elide-type.